Russia's Lavrov Meets With Kim Jong Un, As Pompeo Tries To Salvage Summit

 Lavrov's visit to Kim comes as Secretary of State Mike Pompeo is meeting with a senior North Korean official in New York, where they tried to work through recent problems to get the U.S. and North Korea back on track for a June 12 summit between President Trump and Kim in Singapore.

-Russia's Foreign Ministry says that Lavrov spoke to Pompeo by phone on Wednesday, the first day of the American's talks with Kim Yong Chol, North Korea's former military intelligence chief.
+Russia's Foreign Ministry says that Lavrov also spoke to Pompeo by phone on Wednesday, the first day of the American's talks with Kim Yong Chol, North Korea's former military intelligence chief.

 There is no sign yet whether Lavrov discussed his pending visit to Pyongyang with Pompeo; the Russian ministry said the two diplomats "exchanged views on several aspects of the joint agenda," citing the Syrian crisis and Ukraine.

-This morning, Pompeo said in a tweet that the on-again-off-again summit would bring North Korea "a great opportunity to achieve security and economic prosperity."
+Thursday morning, Pompeo said in a tweet that the on-again, off-again summit would bring North Korea "a great opportunity to achieve security and economic prosperity."

-Pompeo also said he had a "working dinner" with Kim Yong Chol, adding that their menu included steak, corn, and cheese.
+Pompeo also said he had a "working dinner" with Kim Yong Chol, adding that their menu included steak, corn and cheese.

 Good working dinner with Kim Yong Chol in New York tonight.
 Steak, corn, and cheese on the menu. pic.twitter.com/1pu4K3oym7— Secretary Pompeo (@SecPompeo) May 31, 2018

-The timing of Lavrov's visit seems to have caught some by surprise: The Russian ministry posted a short public notice about Lavrov's trip on Wednesday, one day before the meeting.
+The timing of Lavrov's visit seems to have caught some by surprise: The Russian ministry posted a short public notice about Lavrov's trip on Wednesday, one day before the meeting with Kim.

-Despite Lavrov's invitation to Kim, Russian presidential spokesman Dmitry Peskov said on Thursday that it's "too early to speculate" about a Putin-Kim summit.
+Despite Lavrov's invitation to the North Korean leader, Russian presidential spokesman Dmitry Peskov said on Thursday that it's "too early to speculate" about a Putin-Kim summit.

 In Pyongyang, Lavrov's agenda included a meeting with North Korean Foreign Minister Ri Yong-ho, and laying flowers at several spots in the capital: